-• an imminent problem with your device can be solved directly, especially if we suggested to install an update during a support case
+- an imminent problem with your device can directly be solved, especially if we suggested to install an update during a support case - $\bullet \ \ \text{a new feature has been added which you definitely want to use.
+In this case, the full responsibility is transferred to you.}\\$

-• a new feature has been added which you definitely want to use.
-In this case, the full responsibility is transferred to you.
 Following also applies in connection with firmware updates:

 - Simple changes in firmwares can have crucial effects on the application the devices are use in.
-We thus recommend to study the list of changes in the firmware history very thoroughly. - Newly implemented features may require an updated documentation (user manual and/or programming guide, as well as LabView VIs), which is often delivered only later, sometimes significantly later
+We thus recommend to study the list of changes in the firmware history very thoroughly. - Newly implemented features may require an updated documentation (user manual and/or programming guide, as well as LabVIEW VIs), which is often delivered only later, sometimes significantly later